openhab/org.openhab.binding.zwave/doc/inovelli/lzw30sn_0_0.md

 ### Parameter 51: Enable Instant On

 Enable Instant On
-Enable instant on (ie: disable the 700ms delay) for physical switch.
+<p&gtEnable instant on (ie: disable the 700ms delay) for physical switch.
 Note, if you disable the delay, it will also disable scene control except for Button 1 (ie: tap up 1x or tap down 1x) and button 7 (config button).
-All other buttons (2-6) will be disabled.
-0: No Delay 1: 700ms Delay (default)
+All other buttons (2-6) will be disabled.</p&gt 0: No Delay 1: 700ms Delay (default)
 The following option values may be configured -:

 | Value  | Description |